schnapster/SqlSauce/README.md

 The DatabaseWrapper handles opening and closing EntityManagers and just getting stuff out of the database so you don't have to go through the hassle.

+It supports a functional approach to handling entities inside of the persistence context, without you having to manage the persistence context.
+For simple transformations, like setting a value on an entity, you can describe that entity by an EntityKey (a type for id and class), and describe the transformation to be done, then hand off those to the DatabaseWrapper, which will load the entity and apply the transformation before merging it back.
+This will probably never be as fast as running pure SQL queries, but it is fancy af.

+  The DatabaseWrapper also allows processing entities as streams, which is part of the upcoming JPA 2.2 spec, and is already supported by Hibernate.

 ### SaucedEntities

+If a functional approach is not feasible for your needs, you can use SaucedEntities

 Have your entities extend the abstract SaucedEntity.
 A SaucedEntity, loaded with the DatabaseWrapper, is aware of its data source.
 This allows the class to provide convenience methods like `save()` to be merged back into the db it came from after you are done working with it.